©2010-2020 James Schlesinger All Rights Reserved

 10 cover examples

-Deliberately energetic, inviting, enjoyable, innovative, expressive, surprising, colorful, and entertaining.
-Furthermore substantial, aspirational, proactive, responsive, rewarding and important.
-An increasingly promising, responsible, evolutionary and competitive industry source for news, opinions and marketplace.1
+Valuable “product tab” makeover: Deliberately energetic, inviting, enjoyable, innovative, expressive, surprising, colorful, fresh and entertaining, substantial, proactive, responsive, rewarding and important, increasingly promising, responsible, evolutionary and competitive source for MPM industry news, opinions, and marketplace.1

-Exceptional product focus and display (e.g. every featured product photo corrected to look its best).
+Exceptional product focus and display (each featured product photo corrected to look its best).

 “In 1999, when I was the editor of Medical Product Manufacturing News, a tabloid magazine published by Los Angeles-based Canon Communications, James spearheaded a redesign that transformed MPMN from a drab, unappealing, moribund product tabloid into an eye-catching magazine that was praised by readers, advertisers, and Canon staff...